s-xiang/git-meta/doc/architecture.md

 # Git-meta Architecture

-In this section, we first provide an overview of the mono-repo.
-We describe its structure, basic concerns such as commits, and performance.
-Next, we discuss forking.
-Then, we describe *synthetic-meta-refs* and the problems they solve.
+In this section we lay out the architecture for git-meta.
+First, we discuss the basic structure of a mono-repo, defining the two types of repositories:
-Finally, we describe integrity validations that must be performed in server-side checks.
+*meta* and *sub*.
+Then, we describe what a commit looks like in a mono-repo.

-## Overview
+Next, we describe the client-side rendering of a mono-repo, i.e., what a cloned mono-repo looks like.
+Finally, we explain how refs (e.g., branches and tags) work in a mono-repo.

-### Structure -- the meta-repo
+## Repository Structure

 Git-meta creates a logical mono-repo out of multiple *sub-repositories* (a.k.a. sub-repo) by tying them together in a *meta-repository* (a.k.a. meta-repo) with